Air Mattress Alternatives

 Pros:

-• Come in a variety of sizes: single, double, and queen
+• Available in different sizes, including single, double, and queen

 Cons: